jewettaij/visfd/README.md

 ## Requirements

 - **16GB** of RAM or higher.
-(For membrane detection, your RAM must exceed 11x the size of the tomogram that you are analyzing.
+(For membrane detection, your RAM must exceed 11x-44x the size of the tomogram that you are analyzing.
+This does not include the memory needed by the OS, browser, or other programs you are running.
  The *voxelize_mesh.py* program requires even more memory.
  You can reduce the memory needed and computation time dramatically by cropping or binning your tomogram.)
 - A terminal (running BASH) where you can enter commands.
 - A [C++ compiler](#Supported-compilers)